 This method works well for parents who cannot or do not want to see their baby cry.
 It involves little to no crying and works with your baby’s natural sleep pattern.
 All you need to do is continue helping your baby fall asleep as usual.
-If you rock your baby, feed him or sing him for him to fall asleep, continue doing the same, but gradually reduce the timing, until you do it for less than a couple of minutes.
-This method calls for patience and time, but will teach your baby to fall asleep on his own.
+If you rock your baby, feed him, or sing him to sleep, continue doing the same.
+But gradually reduce the timing until you do it for less than a couple of minutes.
+This method calls for patience and time but will teach your baby to fall asleep on his own.

 3. ‘No Tears’ Method